lucas-campbell/gmusic2spotify/README.md

 # gmusic2spotify

 ## Current State
-Unable to move forward because much of the time google music will not show metadata for a track, even when it should.
 12/5/2019
+Unable to move forward because of apparent inconsistencies in Google Music's underlying representation of a track

 ## Usage
 1. make sure to